 The AgingCare.com community is populated with stressed caregivers who are experiencing this problem.
-Even when the caregivers are just washing the care receiver's clothes, or getting their groceries, the caregiver can be faced with accusations of stealing.
+Even when they are just washing the care receiver's clothes or getting their groceries, they can be faced with accusations of stealing.

 I remember the last year of my mother's life when she accused me, behind my back to the nursing home housekeeper, of taking her clothes from her so I could wear them to work.
-It was funny in its own way, but painful that my mother really thought me capable of this.
+It was funny in its own way, but painful that my mother really thought I was capable of this.